Jeremiah Chapter 1

 Jeremiah 1:13 “And the word of the LORD came unto me the second time, saying, What seest thou?
 And I said, I see a seething pot; and the face thereof [is] toward the north.”

 “Saying, what seest thou?”: Besides the almond tree rod; which perhaps was now removed out of sight, another object appears.

 “And I said, I see a seething pot”: A pot with fire under it, boiling and bubbling up.

-The “seething pot” is speaking of the soon doom for the country of Judah.
-Seething indicates it is just about to boil over.
+The “seething pot” is speaking of the soon coming doom for the country of Judah.
+“Seething” indicates it is just about to boil over.
 To those who have received much, much is required.
 God’s punishment on them will be great, because they are His, and should know better than to worship idols.
-The “seething pot” sometimes indicated impending war.
+The “seething pot” may have indicated impending war.
 The pot is facing the prophet.

 Jeremiah 1:14 “Then the LORD said unto me, Out of the north an evil shall break forth upon all the inhabitants of the land.”

 “Out of the north an evil shall break forth upon all the inhabitants of the land”: That is, out of Babylon, which lay north, as Jarchi says, and so the Talmud; or north east, as Kimchi and Ben Melech, as from the land of Israel.
 From hence came Nebuchadnezzar and his army, which are meant by “the evil” that should break forth, or “be opened” and loosed.
 Which before were bound and hindered by the providence of God (see Rev. 9:14).
 And come upon all the inhabitants of the land of Israel; and who are signified by the boiling pot to the north.
 Or however, by the fire under it, which came from thence.
 For rather by the pot is meant Jerusalem; and, by the boiling of it, its destruction by the Chaldeans (see Ezek.
 11:3).